 1.a.
-Brief description of what you

-are trying to procure
+Brief description of what you are trying to procure

 1.b.
 Is it?
 Goods/Works/Services

 2. Proposed Duration of Contract

 (include any optional extensions)

 3. Intended Contract Start Date

 (when must the contract be in

 place and up and running by?)

 4. Estimated Total Contract

 Value (£ in Sterling, excluding

 VAT.
 The estimate should include

 whole life costs and the value of

 extensions)

 5. Have you got the budget or

 approval to procure this

 contract?

 (Check with your Finance

 Business Partner if unsure.
 Any

 contract over £250k has to go to

 Cabinet for approval to procure

 and award)

 5.a.
 What contingencies do you

-have in place should tenders be

-received higher than the budget?
+have in place should tenders be received higher than the budget?

 (consider if you need to set a

 pass/fail on price)

 6. Does the Council have an

 existing contract for this

 already?
 (Yes /No. If yes please

 give details- TUPE may be an

 issue)

 7.a.
 Market engagement.

 Has any informal market

 engagement been undertaken

 already?
 Are there likely to be

 local suppliers available?

 7.b.
 Is formal market

 engagement necessary?
 If yes,

 what form (in person event,

 Teams meeting, desktop research

 etc.)

 If not, why not?

 8.a.
 Intended procurement

 process (e.g. quotations, open

 tender, collaboration with

 another authority, Further

 Competition of Direct Award

 under an existing Framework

 Agreement, DPS etc.)

-Include the nettern lefter and a
+Agreement, bi 3 etc.)

 Include the rationale for option

 selected.

-9 h.
-If proposing to use 2

 8.b.
 If proposing to use a

 Framework Agreement, is there

 an appropriate one available to

 use?
 Yes / No

 If Yes, is it appropriate?

 If No, why not?

-•

-Has due diligence been carried out on that framework?
+Has due diligence been carried

 out on that framework?

 8.c.
 What other options have

 been considered to ensure value

 for money and efficient use of

 resources as part of the

 procurement process?

 8.d.
 How will the opportunity be

 advertised? (open tenders go

 through Contracts Finder and/or

 a Find a Tender Service.
 Should it

 be advertised on X or Linked In

 too?)

 Why has this approach been

 selected?

 9. If the procurement is for the

 use of agency or consultants

 have the implications of IR35

 been considered and the

 employment test toolkit (see link

 below) completed?

-20.011, completed.